-The Creative Coalition is the premier nonprofit, nonpartisan, social and public advocacy organization of the arts entertainment industry.
-Founded in 1989 by prominent figures in the creative community, The Creative Coalition is dedicated to educating, mobilizing, and activating its members on issues of public importance, specifically in the areas of First Amendment rights, arts advocacy, public education, and anti-bullying.
-The Creative Coalition recently launched the Arts Corps, a volunteer brigade of high-profile artists and entertainment industry leaders who advocate for arts in education on the State and local levels.
-Actor Tim Daly serves as president of The Creative Coalition.
+The Creative Coalition (TCC) is the premier nonprofit, nonpartisan, social and political advocacy organization of the entertainment industry.
+Founded in 1989 by prominent figures in the creative community, TCC is dedicated to educating, mobilizing, and activating its members on issues of public importance, specifically in the areas of First Amendment rights, arts advocacy, public education, and anti-bullying.
+In 2012, TCC launched the Arts Corps, a volunteer brigade of high-profile artists and entertainment industry leaders who advocate for arts in education on the State and local levels.

 Los Angeles County Department of Mental Health

-The Los Angeles County Department of Mental Health (DMH) is the largest county mental health department in the country, with 75 operating program sites and more than 100 co-located sites.
-DMH contracts with approximately 1,000 providers, including non-governmental agencies and individual practitioners, who provide a spectrum of mental health services to people of all ages to support hope, wellness, and recovery.
-DMH works with its stakeholders and community partners to provide clinically competent, culturally sensitive, and linguistically appropriate mental health services to its clients in the least restrictive manner possible.
+The Los Angeles County Department of Mental Health (LACDMH) is the largest county mental health department in the country, with 75 operating program sites and more than 100 co-located sites.
+LACDMH contracts with approximately 1,000 providers, including non-governmental agencies and individual practitioners, who provide a spectrum of mental health services to people of all ages to support hope, wellness, and recovery.
+LACDMH works with its stakeholders and community partners to provide clinically competent, culturally sensitive, and linguistically appropriate services in the least restrictive manner possible.

 Mental Health America